Zjx402/Kea2/README.md

 If you can see the app `omninotes` is successfully running and tested, Kea2 works.
 Otherwise, please help report the error messages to us.

-If you do not have an android device at hand, you can use an Android emulator to run Kea2. (#appendix-create-and-start-an-android-emulator)

-The following commands can create an Android emulator (Android version 12, API level 31) on a x86 machine (of course, you can create emulators by Android Studio):
+If you do not have an Android device at hand, you can use an Android emulator to run Kea2.
+The following commands can help create and start an Android emulator (Android version 12, API level 31) on a x86 machine (of course, you can create emulators by Android Studio):
 ```bash
 sdkmanager "system-images;android-31;google_apis;x86_64"